-Considered as the ‘rice bowl’ of Vietnam, the Mekong River Delta (MRD) region contributes 56% to the total domestic rice production and more than 90% to Vietnam’s rice export.
-Over 1.5 million hectares of land, more than half of the total arable land in the region, are being used for rice production.
+Considered as the ‘rice basket’ of Vietnam, the Mekong River Delta (MRD) region contributes 56% to the total domestic rice production and more than 90% to Vietnam’s rice export.
+Over 1.7 million hectares of land, more than half of the total arable land in the region, are being used for rice production.
 Almost 80% of its 17 million people rely heavily on rice cultivation for livelihood.
 With this significance in the agricultural economy, the region’s rice production sector should be ready for the challenges of climate change.

 To address these problems, the Department of Crop Production (DCP), together with the CGIAR Research Program of Climate Change, Agriculture, and Food Security (CCAFS), conducted a workshop on the development of responsive plans to cope with drought, salinity intrusion, and flooding in agricultural areas of the MRD.
-Using a regional integration perspective, the participants developed action plans on how to strengthen the rice production sector in response to the impacts of climate change.
+Using a regional integration perspective, the participants developed action plans on how to strengthen the rice sector in response to the impacts of climate change.

 An infograph showing the steps in participatory mapping of climate-related risks in Mekong River Delta.
 Image: Eisen Bernardo (CCAFS SEA)